net1957/proxy_pac_rb/README.md

 ## Developers

 After checking out the repo, run `script/bootstrap` to install dependencies.
 Then, run `script/console` for an interactive prompt that will allow you to experiment.
+To run tests execute `script/test`.

 To install this gem onto your local machine, run `bundle exec rake gem:install`.
 To release a new version, update the version number in `version.rb`, and then run